-Although both the General Fund and Housing Revenue Account have maintained balanced budget positions in 2020/21 this does not mean that the financial issues for the Council are resolved, it simply means that the in-year budget challenges have been addressed.
-Beyond 2020/21 we are set to face ongoing reductions in resources and increased service costs from the legacy of impacts of Covid19.
+Although both the General Fund and Housing Revenue Account have maintained balanced budget positions in 2021/22 this does not mean that the financial issues for the Council are resolved, it simply means that the in-year budget challenges have been addressed.
+Beyond 2021/22 we are set to face ongoing reductions in resources and increased service costs from the legacy of impacts of Covid19, coupled with the impact of the current economic issues.
 This will require ongoing reductions in the net cost base in order to live within a significantly reduced resources envelope.
-The Medium Term Financial Strategy 2021-2026, approved by Full Council in March 2021 sets out the detail of the financial challenge the Council faces.
+The Medium Term Financial Strategy 2022-2027, approved by Full Council in March 2022 sets out the detail of the financial challenge the Council faces.